Yoctol/bottender/docs/channel-messenger-setup.md

 title: Setup Messenger
 ---

+## Enable Messenger Channel
-## Create a New Messenger Bottender App
+### Create a New Messenger Bottender App

-Create Bottender App is the best way to start building a new application in Bottender.
+`Create Bottender App` is the best way to start building a new application in Bottender.

 To create a project, run: